dubrie/public/books.md

 ### Queued Up Next

 - But What If We're Wrong?
+- The Leap: The Science Of Trust And Why It Matters
 - Chaos Monkeys
 - Cadillac Desert
 - Haroun and The Sea Of Stories